allefeld/htcondor-matlab/README.md

 a line with leading whitespace a ‘secondary message’.
 This way, information about larger processing units in the job can be separated from information that tracks progress within these units, giving a more fine-grained overview.

 The output of `condorMonitorCluster` has tabular form with the following
 structure:
-– The first column shows the job number `###`, starting from 000.
+– The 1st column shows the job number `###`, starting from 000.
-– The second column shows the last primary message.
+– The 2nd column shows the last primary message.
-– The third column shows the last secondary message since the last primary message.
+– The 3rd column shows the last secondary message since the last primary message.
-– In the fourth column, jobs with error messages are marked with an asterisk, `*`.
+– In the 4th column, jobs that have Matlab error messages are marked with ‘∗’.
+Jobs which exited successfully are marked with ‘+’, which exited with an error are marked with ‘-’, and which crashed are marked with ‘\~’.
+Additionally the HTCondor job status is indicated by one of the letters ‘I’ = idle, ‘R’ = running, ‘X’ = removed, ‘C’ = completed, or ‘H’ = on hold.
-– The fifth column shows the HTCondor job identifier in the form ClusterId.ProcId.
+– The 5th column shows the HTCondor job identifier in the form ClusterId.ProcId.
-– The sixth column shows the last entry from the HTCondor log, excluding ‘image resize’ messages.
+– The 6th column shows the last event from the HTCondor log (excluding ‘image size updated’)

 The information is presented as text in the Command Window, or the terminal window if Matlab is used without GUI.
 This has the advantage that